Bremsstrahlung photon contributions to parton energy loss at high virtuality ($Q^2$) : a perturbative calculation at $O(\alpha_{s} \alpha_{em})$: Hadronic Tensor in Deep Inelastic Scattering

-Following the original deep inelastic scattering vertex depicted in Fig.~\ref{fig:DIS_eA_collision}, the produced quark with momentum $p_1$ is highly virtual and radiates regardless of whether a medium is present.
-In general, that radiation is included in the hadronic tensor ($W^{\mu\nu}$ ) given by
+In Fig.~\ref{fig:DIS_eA_collision}, we depict the DIS process where the virtual photon strikes a quark inside a nucleon and flips the parton's direction.
+We consider the next-to-leading-order (NLO) process consisting of a photon emission from the struck quark.
+We also consider processes where the struck quark undergoes single rescattering with the nuclear medium in addition to photon emission from the quark.
+To incorporate the real photon emission processes from the hard quark, we decompose the hadronic tensor ($W^{\mu\nu}$) as follows:

-where $\frac{dW^{\mu\nu}_0}{dy}$ is the vacuum contribution to photon radiation, while the in-medium correction is encapsulated by $\sum_i \frac{dW^{\mu\nu}_i}{dy}$ and is depicted in Fig.~\ref{fig:HT_photons}.~\footnote{Only kernels 1 and 2 contribute to photon emission in Eq.~(\ref{eq:W_total}), while kernel 3 and 4 are solely virtual corrections at $\mathcal{O}(\alpha_{EM}\alpha_s)$.} The first common factor for both vacuum and in-medium contributions is the parton distribution function (PDF)
+where $\frac{dW^{\mu\nu}_0}{dy}$ is the vacuum contribution to photon radiation from the jet, while the in-medium correction is encapsulated by $\sum_i \frac{dW^{\mu\nu}_i}{dy}$ and is depicted in Figs.~\ref{fig:HT_photons}.~\footnote{Virtual corrections at $\mathcal{O}(\alpha_{\rm em}\alpha_s)$ are included in Appendixes ~\ref{append:kernel3} and \ref{append:kernel4}.} The radiated photon ($\ell_2$) is traveling in the negative $z$ direction and is collinear to the direction of the final state quark; its momentum fraction is $y=\ell^{-}_{2}/q^-$.
+In Eq.~\ref{eq:W_total}, the first common factor for both vacuum and in-medium contributions is the parton distribution function (PDF)

-giving the probability to find a quark of given flavor in the nucleus $A$ with which the virtual photon can collide.
-The momentum fraction $x$ carried by the struck quark is $x=p^+/P^+$, where $p^+$ is the first component of its momentum in light-cone coordinates, with $P^+$ is the corresponding momentum of the nucleon in the nucleus.
-The $y^-$ variable in the PDF definition keeps track of the spacetime information of the $\langle P \vert \bar{\psi}\left(y^-\right)\gamma^+\psi(0) \vert P \rangle$ expectation value in light-cone coordinates, and will play a more important role later.
+giving the probability of finding a quark of given flavor ($f$) with momentum fraction $x$ in the nucleus $A$ with which the virtual photon can collide.
+The momentum fraction $x$ carried by the struck quark is $x=p^+/P^+$, where $p^+$ is the first component of its momentum in light-cone coordinates, with $P^+$ being the corresponding momentum of the nucleon in the nucleus. $\langle P \vert \bar{\psi}_{f}\left(y^-\right)\gamma^+\psi_{f}(0) \vert P \rangle$ is a two-point fermionic correlator with a light-cone separation $y^-$ along negative $z$ direction.
+The partonic hard part with no emission and no in-medium scattering is encoded in the function $\mathcal{H}^{\mu\nu}_0$ given by